Professor

 Dr. Frie received an interdisciplinary doctorate from Cambridge University, where he was supervised by the sociologist Anthony Giddens, the historian John Forrester and the philosopher Andrew Bowie.
 He received a second doctorate in clinical psychology from George Washington University and completed his psychology internship at a Columbia University hospital.
 He undertook additional research at the Technical University of Berlin and the University of Zurich.

-Dr. Frie is a clinical psychologist and interdisciplinary scholar in history, social theory and psychoanalysis.
-His current area of focus is historical trauma, cultural memory and moral responsibility related to mass racial violence and genocide.
+Dr. Frie’s areas of focus include historical trauma, cultural memory and moral responsibility related to genocide and racial violence, as well as social and cultural factors in psychoanalysis and psychotherapy.
 His area of specialization is German memory and the Holocaust.
-He has published 10 books (with several more in press) and well over 100 articles, chapters and reviews.
+He has published 11 books (with several more in press) and well over 100 articles, chapters and reviews.
 His writings have been translated into German, Japanese and Spanish.
 Below is a description of his current work, along with a selection of articles and book chapters.

 Quick Links